SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/TextGuideVer-1.md

 Go onto • https://rockraidersunited.com/files/general-tools/dgvoodoo-2554-r52/ • and click on the "Download File" button.
-This is a reupload of this version of dgVoodoo since the official website hasn't worked in awhile.
+This is a reupload of this version of an old dgVoodoo version since the official website hasn't worked in awhile BUT you are also free to try the newest version of it, if the old version doesn't work out for you!

 Official github : https://github.com/dege-diosg/dgVoodoo2/releases
 Official website : https://dege.freeweb.hu/dgVoodoo2/dgVoodoo2/